bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 Again I only train M2 on :math:`N=1000`.
 The CIFAR10 results show another story.
 Clearly the pre-trained Inception network is doing the best.
 It's pre-trained on Imagenet which is very similar to CIFAR10.
-You have to get to relatively large sample sizes before even the CNN starts approaching the accuracy.
+You have to get to relatively large sample sizes before even the CNN starts approaching the same accuracy.

-The M1/M2 results are quite poor, not even beating out PCA (at least for M1)!
+The M1/M2 results are quite poor, not even beating out PCA in most cases!
 My reasoning here is that the CIFAR10 dataset is too complex for the VAE model.
 That is, when I look at the images generated from it, it's pretty hard for me to figure out what the label should be.
 Take a look at some of the randomly generated